Contact

 Foster + Bloom understands your family’s unique story.
 We help you create a secure foundation for the people you love most.
 As the nation’s first firm dedicated to family-building, we provide the expertise needed to navigate D.C. probate laws.
 Your path to parenthood was deliberate; your plan for protection should be as well.

-A will attorney documents your final wishes, while a trust lawyer creates structures to protect your assets during your lifetime and beyond.
+An estate planning attorney documents your final wishes, while a trust lawyer creates structures to protect your assets during your lifetime and beyond.
 In the District, these legal professionals serve several key functions:

-- Guardianship Designations: This is the most significant role for parents.
+• Guardianship Designations: This is the most significant role for parents.
 Your will is the only place to legally nominate who should care for your children if you are no longer able to do so.

-- Asset Distribution: Ensuring your home, retirement accounts, and personal belongings go to the specific individuals or charities you choose.
+• Asset Distribution: Ensuring your home, retirement accounts, and personal belongings go to the specific individuals or charities you choose.

-- Protecting Parental Rights: Our attorneys ensure your estate plan mirrors your parentage orders and donor agreements, leaving no room for legal ambiguity.
+• Protecting Parental Rights: Our attorneys ensure your estate plan mirrors your parentage orders and donor agreements, leaving no room for legal ambiguity.

 Do I Need a Will, a Trust, or Both in Washington, D.C.?